Anmol-Srivastava/voter-suppression-analysis/README.md

 ## Installation

+*Please note:*
-*Please note:* the following steps are intended for a Linux environment.
-Counterparts for other environments were not part of the initial development scope, and are hence currently unavailable.
+  - the following steps are intended for a Linux environment
+  - counterparts for other environments were not part of the initial development scope, and are hence currently unavailable
+  - SOMETHING ABOUT WHICH STEPS ARE ONE TIME,ETC ETC

 #### Clone and access the repository in a location of your choice:
 ```